-For more than a decade, the Center for Rural Affairs’ Rural Enterprise Assistance Project (REAP) and the Columbus Area Chamber of Commerce, in Columbus, Nebraska, have enjoyed a productive partnership.
+For more than a decade, the Center for Rural Affairs and the Columbus Area Chamber of Commerce, in Columbus, Nebraska, have enjoyed a productive partnership.

 Various staff members have taken the reins on projects throughout the Latino community.
 Most recently, Chamber officers Jeanne Schieffer, president, and Sandie Fischer, events planner and entrepreneur/membership developer, have worked diligently to make sure these projects and events have encouraged Latino entrepreneurs to start and expand their businesses in Columbus.

-Due to their outstanding commitment to the Latino community, the Center for Rural Affairs has chosen them to receive its 2019 REAP Latino Business Center Partner Award.
+Due to their outstanding commitment to the Latino community, the Center for Rural Affairs has chosen them to receive its 2019 Latino Business Partner Award.

-The REAP Latino Business Center Partner Award is presented annually to an individual or organization that has demonstrated outstanding support for the REAP Latino Business Center and exceptional dedication to small business development in rural Nebraska.
+The Latino Business Partner Award is presented annually to an individual or organization that has demonstrated outstanding support for the Center and exceptional dedication to small business development in rural Nebraska.

 “The Chamber has incorporated the importance of involving the Latino community in our program of work,” said Sandie.
 “We host monthly breakfasts for the Latino community to be involved in the Chamber and also share their business ventures with us.”